workshare/react-scv/README.md

 - `webpack.app.js` //used to build your web application during `build`
 - `webpack.dev.js` //used to serve your application during `start`
 - `webpack.umd.js` //used to build your library UMD during `build`
-- `dlls.js` //the npm dependencies that will be included in the webpack DLLs during `build` and `start`
 - `eslint.dev.js` //used to lint the code during `start`
 - `eslint.prod.js` //used to lint the code during `build`
 - `jest.js` //used to run the tests during `test`